 Add the nut and powdered sugar mixture to the egg whites and, using a spatula, gently fold in the dry ingredients: slide your spatula all the way to the bottom of the bowl and comes back up to the top.
 Do this about 6 times to incorporate the dry ingredients, then keep folding for a total of about 14 times until no pockets of dry ingredients remain and the mixture drops from the side of the spatula in a slow, lazy ribbon.
 Start testing early to make sure not to overfold.

 Transfer the macaron batter to a pastry bag fitted with a ½-inch (1.25-cm) round tip.
 Pipe 1 ½-inch (3.8-cm) rounds of batter, evenly spaced but still close to one another as they will not expand much.

 Carefully slide the macaron templates off the baking sheets, if you used them.
 Let the shells rest on the baking sheets for 20 to 30 minutes.

 Preheat the oven to 275°F (135°C) with a rack set to the middle position.
 Bake each sheet of macaron shells for 13 to 16 minutes, or until the shells are firm on their feet when you lightly tap on them with the tip of a finger.

 Let the shells cool completely to room temperature before assembling them, about an hour.

-To assemble the pistachio macarons: Pair same-sized shells together and set side by side on a work surface.
+To assemble the Pistachio French Macarons: Pair same-sized shells together and set side by side on a work surface.
 Pipe some pistachio buttercream over half of the shells.
 Close the macarons, gently pressing the second shells over the filling.

 Did you make this?